jaideng123/jaideng123.github.io/_posts/blogposts/2025-01-17-TheArtOfGluingThingsTogether.md

 # Conclusion:
 Ultimately, which of the tools laid out here that you find most useful and how you use them will depend on (in order of importance):
-1. **Your game** - All games are different and have different needs, patterns that work well in a turn-based game that are a poor fit for an online shooter.
+1. **Your game** - All games are different and have different needs; patterns that work well in a turn-based game that are a poor fit for an online shooter.
-2. **Your team** - Technology serves teams, it doesn't matter how beautiful your code is if your team-members can't make use of it.
+2. **Your team** - Technology serves teams; it doesn't matter how beautiful your code is if your team members can't make use of it.
-3. **Your personal aesthetics** - Every programmer has different approaches they like and contrary to popular belief there is no standard for what is "clean code", there is only code that works, is flexible, and is performant.
+3. **Your personal aesthetics** - Every programmer has different approaches they like, and contrary to popular belief there is no agreed upon standard for what "clean code" is, there is only code that works, and is performant.

-Not everything will work for everyone, if you find one of these patterns isn't working for your game or you have an idea for how to do it differently, don't be afraid to experiment and go off the beaten path!
+Not everything will work for everyone; if you find one of these patterns isn't working for your game or you have an idea for how to do it differently, don't be afraid to experiment and go off the beaten path!

-You may even find new patterns that you can share with others along the way 😀
+You may even find new patterns that you can share with others along the way. 😀

 ## Further Reading
 * [Game Programming Patterns](https://gameprogrammingpatterns.com/) is an excellent book that has even more detail and patterns then I laid out here.
-* [Game Engine Architexture](https://www.gameenginebook.com/) is more about engine systems, but having a survey of what an engine should offer will help you work in harmony with it rather than against it.
+* [Game Engine Architecture](https://www.gameenginebook.com/) is more about engine systems, but having a survey of what an engine should offer will help you work in harmony with it rather than against it.
-* [Design Patterns](https://en.wikipedia.org/wiki/Design_Patterns) is the grand-daddy of this topic and highly regarded in the field of computer science (just note that it is rather old and some patterns may not work well with modern game frameworks).
+* [Design Patterns](https://en.wikipedia.org/wiki/Design_Patterns) is the granddaddy of this topic and highly regarded in the field of computer science (just note that it is rather old and some patterns may not work well with modern game frameworks).